 Cape Hauy

-Located on the Tasman Peninsula in Hobart’s South West, the Cape Hauy track passes through the Port Arthur penal settlement attracting tonnes of visitors every year.
-You can choose to take a leisurely stroll or you can follow the track straight up to the cliffs of the dolerite pillars and the famous challenging climbs of the Candlestick and Totem Pole if you’re feeling like a big adventure.
+Located on the Tasman Peninsula in Hobart’s South West, the Cape Hauy track passes through the Port Arthur penal settlement, attracting tonnes of visitors every year.
+The path is well-built but definitely gets the blood pumping, especially if you head all the way to the lookout above the Candlestick and Totem Pole—two of the world’s most iconic sea stacks (and, for the brave, climbing routes).

-Kicking it in tassi's capital for a bit?
-Check out the best restaurants in Hobart.
+Kicking it in Tassie's capital for a bit?
+Check out:

 Image credit: Urban List, Tourism Tasmania/Geoff Murray, Sarajayne Lada, James Vodicka, allaboutadventure, Paul Fleming, Tayla Gentle,